Foxnaught/SubleqSimulator/README.md

 LABEL A   | creates a virtual address named A which can be used in jump destinations

-A = B     | address A has the same pointing value as address B
+A = B     | address A has the same value as address B

 ADD A B   | (A) is added to (B) and the value is stored at address B